Flames pour from section of Superdome roof in New Orleans - WHIZ News

 NEW ORLEANS (AP) — Smoke and flames shot through the side of the Superdome’s roof on Tuesday as crews worked to clean and prepare the New Orleans sports and entertainment arena for painting.

-The New Orleans Fire Department confirmed firefighters responded to flames on the building’s roof shortly before 1 p.m.
-The fire appeared to be under control a short time later and there were no immediate reports of any injuries.
+The New Orleans Fire Department confirmed firefighters responded to flames on the building’s roof shortly after 12:30 p.m.
+The fire appeared to be under control a short time later.

+New Orleans Emergency Management Services said on Twitter that they were transporting one person to the hospital for “minor burns.”
+Emergency officials called on people to stay away from the area.

 Crews were power washing the roof this week to prepare it to be painted, officials said.